kacollins/2022-07-workshop/README.md

 # Beginner Coding Workshop

 This workshop will be in person in OKC on Saturday, July 16, 2022.
 We'll start at 1:00 pm and go until 5:00 pm.
 The exact location has not been determined yet.
+This event is free to attendees because of our sponsors!

 [freeCodeCamp Curriculum](https://www.freecodecamp.org/learn/responsive-web-design/)
 * We'll start with the Basic HTML and Basic CSS sections on freeCodeCamp and get as far as we can!